axibase/atsd/api/network/README.md

 Connection closed by foreign host.
 ```

-If the connection is terminated due to client error, all valid commands sent prior to the first invalid command will be stored.
+If the connection is terminated due to client error, all valid commands sent prior to the first invalid command are stored.

 Due to the fact that closing the channel due to client error may take some time, the database may also store a few valid commands received after the discarded command.